 Intensive Case Management has been an important component to assist hard to serve clients move towards employment.
-In the previous business plans, the Manitoulin-Sudbury DSB had targeted the following 2 groups:
+The Manitoulin-Sudbury DSB has targeted the following two (2) groups:

-- Participants who are marginally employable, and who have been on social assistance for more than 2 years, and are not deferred from participating for medical reasons. - Participants who are starting employment for the first time after a long break from the labour market or individuals who have a history of short term employment that does not appear to attach them to the labour market.
+Participants who are marginally employable, and who have been on social assistance for more than 2 years, and are not deferred from participating for medical reasons. • Participants who are starting employment for the first time after a long break from the labour market or individuals who have a history of short term employment that does not appear to attach them to the labour market.